Module System

 const data = await fetchData("/api/config")

-export config = data.config
+export const config = data.config

-export settings = data.settings
+export const settings = data.settings

 // main.prism